NREL/reV/docs/README.md

 pip install sphinx-click
 ```

-## Refreshing the API Documentation

-- Make sure reV is in your PYTHONPATH
-- Remove source/reV/reV.rst
-- Run `sphinx-apidoc -eMT -o source/reV ../reV` from the `docs` folder.
+## Add any new CLI docs

+- Create a new file .rest file in source/_cli
-- Add the following to the top of any CLI module's .rst file:
+- Add the following to the top of the new CLI module's .rst file:
 ```
 .. click:: module_path:main
-   :prog: CLI-Alias # e.g. reV-gen
+   :prog: CLI-Alias # e.g. NSRDB
    :show-nested:
 ```
 - `git push` changes to the documentation source code as needed.